 Jaisalmer has lots to see, especially the surrounding regions.
 We had just 2 days so we saw the important sites but there wasn’t additional time to explore the history of the region.
-The must see attractions are –
+The must-see attractions are –

 - Jaisalmer Fort – is a rare living fort where the people still live and work.
-It offers majestic views of the region, palaces, temples and souvenirs.
+It offers majestic views of the region, palaces, temples, and souvenirs.

 - Haveli– Havelis of the Jain merchants is a must see.
 More on that in Haveli.

-- Gadisar lake – the huge man made lake is famous for sunset photography with the chatris, temple and boats in the lake.
+- Gadisar lake – the huge man-made lake is famous for sunset photography with the chatris, temple, and boats in the lake.
 A couple of us explored the surrounding structures while the rest of our group enjoyed a wonderful boat ride on the lake.

 - Longewala – visitors with an Indian ID, can visit the military areas.
-Longewala is acres of space converted to a museum from the 1971 conflict, when a Pakistani battalion surprise attacked and the Indian forces were able to defend.
+Longewala is acres of space converted to a museum from the 1971 conflict when a Pakistani battalion surprise attacked and the Indian forces were able to defend.

-- Tanot Mata Mandir – Tanot mata is regarded as a patron Devi of the soldiers.
+- Tanot Mata Mandir – Tanot Mata is regarded as a patron Devi of the soldiers.
 During one of the Pakistani attacks, none of the bombs targeting the temple area exploded.
 The bombs and pictures are on display in this otherwise clean and unassuming temple.
 Since then, soldiers care for the temple and come for blessings before heading to the front.

 - There are many historic sites, old capital and Jain temples around Jaisalmer that sound fascinating.
 I’ll have to return to Jaisalmer to discover them.

-Probably the best way to travel in Rajasthan is rental car with a driver.
-The roads are now excellent with little traffic, thanks to increase in military presence.
+Probably the best way to travel in Rajasthan is a rental car with a driver.
+The roads are now excellent with little traffic, thanks to the increase in military presence.
 There are trains and buses too.

 Within Jaisalmer, auto-rickshaws are plentiful.
-If someone has trouble walking between the old city and fort, rickshaw is the best option as cars can’t go inside.
+If someone has trouble walking between the old city and fort, the rickshaw is the best option as cars can’t go inside.